Living From The Heart

-He’s affirming values in these passages.
+David is affirming values in these passages.
 I will put nothing worthless before my eyes; I hate the work of those who fall away.
 This is a wordplay on the idea of lovingkindness and disloyalty.
 The word fall away is the antithesis of Hesid.
 In other words, I love those who are loyal to God and loyal to God’s Word.
-I hate, which means he’s renouncing.
 I hate those who are disloyal to God and disloyal to His Word, and who are disloyal to their word.
-So in comparison to the Hesid of God, the character of God’s lovingkindness, His justice, His always being truthful, always being one you can count on; I hate those, He doesn’t hate them emotionally, but He’s saying, “I disavow.
+He doesn’t hate them emotionally, but He’s saying, “I disavow.
 I won’t deal with those who are disloyal, who are not consistent with what they believe.”
 I hate the work of those who fall away.
 Affirming values.

-In verse 7, he has an interesting phrase that sort of, or verse 8 rather, that disturbs us a little bit.
-This part about Every morning I will destroy all the wicked of the land.
-The king of course had a job to protect the confines of Israel.
-The king of course had a job to take the land that God had given them, that was going to be their land.
+In Psalm 101:8 it says, Every morning I will destroy all the wicked of the land.
+The king had a job to protect the confines of Israel and take the land that God had given them, that was going to be their land.
 The king of course would destroy the enemies of Yahweh, the enemies of Israel, the enemies of God’s chosen people.
-God told them to do this; He would do it.
+God told them to do this.
 What he’s saying here is,“I won’t be dilatory.
 If God says to go take this people and go fight this battle, we’re going to go do it.
 We’re not going to live in fear and worry about it.
 We’re going to obey the Word of the Lord.”

 E G Punchard writes, The test of all ministry comes in the last day, the day of fiery trial and inquisition.
 This and not the world’s opinion is the real approval.
 Unfortunately, this Psalm is haunting because we know about David’s end; we know about his finish.
 But we don’t have to do it that way.